Computer hardware for business

 Printers, scanners and multi-function devices

-If you use several computers and peripherals (such as printers and scanners), it may benefit your business to network them together.
+If you have several computers and peripherals (such as printers and scanners), to get the best from them, you should network them together.

 Sharing printers over a network

 A computer network allows you to share internet connections, data and resources within your business, improving both efficiency and speed of working.

 Originally, all computer networks used fixed wiring to link PCs and peripherals.
 However, many businesses now have wireless networks - which are ideal for workers who need mobility - or wired networks with wireless hubs in shared spaces.

 Printers are essential for most businesses.
 There are three basic types of printers:

 - Laser printers produce colour or black print and are suitable for most office printing needs.
 They are more expensive than other types of printers but are more economical if you do lots of printing and are relatively fast.